 II.
 Class Specific Program

-In addition to General Programming, the SHSAA will help organize and sponsor a Class Specific Program component of the Reunion hosted by individual classes.
-The Association will take guidance from Class Marshals to create an event that allows classmates to spend quality time with each other.
+In addition to General Programming, the SHSAA will help organize and sponsor a Class-Specific Program component of the Reunion hosted by individual classes.
+The Association will collaborate with Class Marshals to create an event that allows classmates to spend quality time with each other.

-(a) The Class-Specific Program will fall within one week of the agreed upon date of the Reunion.
+(a) The Class-Specific Program will fall within two weeks of the date of the All-Class Reunion.

 (b) For those classes that have not already done so, we ask that each selects Class Marshal(s) at least 6 months prior to the event date, and those Marshals (or their delegate) participate in the SHSAA Reunion Planning Committee throughout that year.
 The role of Class Marshal is to act as ambassadors of the School and Alumni Association and encourage engagement.
-Their contact information will be available on the SHSAA website and Printed Media so that classmates can easily connect with them.
+Their contact information will be available on the SHSAA website and in printed media so that classmates can easily connect with them.

 2. Examples of Class-Specific Program include but are not limited to: